cs1302uga/cs1302-tutorials/generics/generic-types/generic-types.md

 ## Type Inference

-When a type argument is not explicitly provided in a call to a generic method, the JVM will assign a type that is common to both actual parameters to the method.
-It will try to find an exact match and, if it can't, find a common parent.
+When a type argument is not explicitly provided in a call to a generic method, the JVM will assign a type that is common to all actual parameters of the parameterized type.
+If an exact type match cannot be found, a common parent will be used.
+Since `findMatchingArea` is bounded above by `Shape`, the common parent cannot be above `Shape` in the inheritance heirarchy.
+In other words, `Object` cannot be used in this scenario.

 For example, consider the following code snippet: